 Sometimes there's more than meets the eye.
 Sometimes the prosecutors don't have all the evidence.
 That's unfortunate when the authorities only do a one-sided investigation, which I see happening in many of these murder cases.
 They're not getting the other available evidence that can put things into context and give you a good feel for what happened.

 Defense Strategy By Criminal Lawyer

-So, the bottom line is this – if you've got a murder case and you're trying to figure out what to do, or one of your loved one’s has a murder case – you have to find an attorney who has handled these types of cases before successfully.
+So, the bottom line is this – if you've got a murder case and you're trying to figure out what to do, or one of your loved ones has a murder case – you have to find an attorney who has handled these types of cases before successfully.
 In other words, there aren't many attorneys in my experience in LA County and the San Fernando Valley that even like to touch murder cases because so much is on the line.
 A lot of attorneys simply don't have the stomach for it.
-So, you must find somebody who has done these cases before.
+So, it would help if you found somebody who has done these cases before.

-That's where I think I have a huge advantage over a lot of these attorneys who are either afraid of doing these type of murder charges or who really don't know how to try a murder case – don't know how to argue this intent issue which is a big issue — whether somebody really had the intent to kill another person and whether or not they have a defense related to the case.
+That's where I think I have a massive advantage over a lot of these attorneys who are either afraid of doing these types of murder charges or who don't know how to try a murder case – don't know how to argue this intent issue which is a big issue — whether somebody had the intent to kill another person and whether or not they have a defense related to the case.

-So, if you've got a murder case or you have a loved one who has a murder case, what we do is sit down and we go over everything.
-I'll either go visit him in county jail or we can come face to face in my office and see what I can do to help you based on the circumstances of your case.
+So, if you've got a murder case or have a loved one who has a murder case, we sit down and go over everything.
+I'll either visit him in county jail, or we can come face to face in my office and see what I can do to help you based on the circumstances of your case.
 We specialize in the Van Nuys and San Fernando Superior Courts.
 Call our law firm to review your case.